+“Low-cost feedstock” is a common term in the bioeconomy, with many simply equating this to “waste”.
 There was a time when restaurants paid to ship out their waste cooking oils and greases.
-While most restaurants now see value and sell those wastes, the question of what constitutes a “low profit feedstocks” always arises in biofuels and biomass projects.
-The first DOE Billion Ton Study (BTS) showed that over 1 billion tons of biomass was available in 2005 and theorized that it could displace 30% of the fossil fuels like gasoline, diesel and jet fuels.
+While most restaurants now see the value and sell those wastes, the question of what constitutes a “low-profit feedstock” always arises in biofuels and biomass projects.
+The first DOE Billion Ton Study (BTS) showed that over 1 billion tons of biomass was available in 2005 and theorized that it could displace 30% of the fossil fuels like gasoline, diesel, and jet fuels.
 The concern then was its availability.
-In 2011, the Billion Ton Update (BT2) qualified these volumes with those that truly had existing markets.
+In 2011, the Billion-Ton Update (BT2) qualified these volumes with those that truly had existing markets.
 This economic availability determined that the target price of $60 per dry, metric tonne bone dry metric tonne excluded some biomass that commanded higher prices.
 The 2016 Update focused on pathways in the context of economic availability, with the recognition that many feedstocks and materials fit into existing markets.
-This hope of experts in the field is that the next Billion Ton Report will look at the Profit & Loss (P&L) expected by the entities providing the biomass to the markets.
+The hope of experts in the field is that the next Billion-Ton Report will look at the Profit & Loss (P&L) expected by the entities providing the biomass to the markets.